What is the value of my house?

 Financial planning

-Understanding your home's worth can help you assess your overall financial situation, helping you make informed decisions about investments, helping your children, or future property moves.
+Understanding your home's worth can help be useful when it comes to assessing your overall financial situation, helping you make informed decisions about investments, supporting your children, or future property moves.

 Inheritance tax